larryknaebelobsidian/kingdom/Proposition 130. The Kingdom is preceded by a translation of the living saints..md

 Rev 7 - great multitude from every nation

 ### Hiding
-> "hiding of the saints when this time of trouble, this storm of persecution and fury bursts upon the Church and world" (p.
-325 Vol 2)
+> This distinction in point of favor is marked by still another set of passages which describe *the hiding* of the saints when this time of trouble, this storm of persecution and fury bursts upon the Church and world.
+> p.
+325 Vol 2 Prop.
+130 Obs.
+5
 ### Translation will be unwitnessed but known to the nations.
-> "It is likely, however, from the consultation of the wicked against them, that while the removal is allowed it will be attributed to natural causes, or to a concerted movement, and that all reference to its supernatural occurrence will be stoutly denied" (p.
-327 Vol 2)
+> It is likely, however, from the consultation of the wicked against them, that while the removal is allowed it will be attributed to natural causes, or to a concerted movement, and that all reference to its supernatural occurrence will be stoutly denied.
+> p.
+327 Vol 2 Prop.
+130 Obs.
+6

-> "In all probability, "the sign of the Son of Man" (Matt.
-24:30) will be something connected with this translation" (p.
-327 Vol 2)
+> In all probability, "*the sign of the Son of Man*" (Matt.
+24:30) will be something connected with this translation ...
+> p.
+327 Vol 2 Prop.
+130 Obs.
+6
 ### Multiple Translations
-> "the astonishing [[removal of certain chosen ones]], accounted worthy, owing to their distinctive faith in God's promises, to escape" (p.
-327 Vol 2)
+> ... *this astonishing [[removal of certain chosen ones]], accounted worthy*, owing to their distinctive faith in God's promises, *to escape*.
+> p.
+327 Vol 2 Prop.
+130 Obs.
+7

-> "surely those who believe in God's Word and are [[left behind]] will be most wonderfully affected by the event." (p.
-327 Vol 2)
+> ... surely those who believe in God's Word and are [[left behind]] will be most wonderfully affected by the event.
+> p.
+327 Vol 2 Prop.
+130 Obs.
+7

-> "(The writer has often, often felt that it is specially for this period that he is laboring, when his work will be appreciated, etc. )" (p.
-327 Vol 2)
+> (The writer has often, often felt that it is specially for this period that he is laboring, when his work will be appreciated, etc.)
+>  p.
+327 Vol 2 Prop.
+130 Obs.
+7

-> "The Church, then starting up with Abrahamic faith will recognize its chronological position, will see what is before it, and, energetically infused by fear and hope, prepare itself for the fearful ordeal through which it must pass.
-And we are assured that the Church in this contest, overpowered as she will be, will sustain the persecution with triumphant faith, feeling convinced from the events occurring and the time elapsed, that the Son of Man is even already present, waiting for the moment of direct interference." (p.
+> The Church, *then* starting up with Abrahamic faith *will recognize its chronological position*, will *see what* is before it, and, energetically infused by fear and hope, *prepare itself* for the fearful ordeal through which it must pass.
+And we are assured that the Church in this contest, overpowered as she will be, will sustain the persecution *with triumphant faith*, feeling convinced from the events occurring and the time elapsed, that the Son of Man is even *already present*, waiting for the moment of direct interference." (p.
 327-328 Vol 2)
+> p.
+327-328 Vol 2 Prop.
+130 Obs.
+7

 ***Peters believes that the majority of Christians (but not all) will be [[left behind]] to experience the tribulation***
 ### Restrainer
 The Restrainer 2 Thess 2:6,7